Professor P. G. (Gerry) McKenna

 • Re-Imagining research and innovation in higher education in Ireland and Northern Ireland

-• RIA and Hume Foundation Conference: 'The future development of higher education in the Greater North-West of the Island of Ireland'
+• RIA and Hume Foundation: 'The future development of higher education in the Greater North-West of the Island of Ireland'

-• RIA and Hume Foundation Conference: 'Time to strengthen the regional impact of the Greater North-West'
+• RIA and Hume Foundation: 'Time to strengthen the regional impact of the Greater North-West'

 - Chair of RIA Covid-response group leading inter alia to: HE Futures Taskforce; Covid series of podcasts (led by Dan Carey); position papers, newspaper articles and media appearances; the development of the Digital Academy to reflect post-Covid society and promote the reach of the RIA.